List of accolades received by The Hobbit film series

+An Unexpected Journey

-An Unexpected JourneyThe Hobbit: An Unexpected Journey was released in New Zealand on 12 December 2012.
-It was released in the United Kingdom on December 13 and in North America and Europe on December 14.An Unexpected Journey has won the "Technical Achievement" award by the Houston Film Critics Society, who also nominated it for "Best Original Song", the award for "Outstanding Virtual Cinematography" by the Visual Effects Society, the Best Hero award for Martin Freeman at the 2013 MTV Movie Awards and the Empire Awards for "Best Actor" and "Best Sci-Fi/Fantasy".
+The Hobbit: An Unexpected Journey was released in New Zealand on 12 December 2012.
+It was released in the United Kingdom on December 13 and in North America and Europe on December 14.

+An Unexpected Journey has won the "Technical Achievement" award by the Houston Film Critics Society, who also nominated it for "Best Original Song", the award for "Outstanding Virtual Cinematography" by the Visual Effects Society, the Best Hero award for Martin Freeman at the 2013 MTV Movie Awards and the Empire Awards for "Best Actor" and "Best Sci-Fi/Fantasy".
 Among others, the film has also received three Academy Award nominations, a nomination from the Washington D.C.
 Area Film Critics Association, four nominations from the Broadcast Film Critics Association, six nominations from the Visual Effects Society, and three nominations from the Phoenix Film Critics Society.